closek/Palau-eDNA-Project/README.md

 ## Repository overview

-Provide an overview of the directory structure and files, for example:
+The directory structure and files:

 ```bash
 ├── data